ymich9963/twc/README.md

 One method is implemented for IPC2221 and three methods for IPC2152.
 The tool defaults to the IPC2152 standard, Method A.

 ### IPC2221
 - Method: The ubiquitous way of calculating trace widths.
 Derived from [The CircuitCalculator.com Blog](https://circuitcalculator.com/wordpress/2006/01/31/pcb-trace-width-calculator/) and [Omni Calculator](https://www.omnicalculator.com/other/pcb-trace-width#how-to-calculate-the-width-of-a-pcb-trace).
-This is the only available method with this standard
+This is the only available method with this standard.

 ### IPC2152
 - Method A: Derived from [NinjaCalc](https://ninjacalc.mbedded.ninja/calculators/electronics/pcb-design/track-current-ipc2152).
 Default method for the TWC.